Cognitive Science

 6. Psychology: PSYC 110, S139E, 140

 Depth requirement Students fulfill a depth requirement by completing six courses that focus on a specific topic or area in cognitive science.
 The depth courses must be chosen from at least two disciplines, and are typically drawn from the six cognitive science subfields.
 It may be possible to draw depth courses from other fields when necessary to explore the student's focal topic, in consultation with the DUS.
-All six depth courses must be at the intermediate or advanced level; for most disciplines, courses numbered 300 or above fulfill the requirement.
+All six depth courses must be intermediate or advanced; for most disciplines, courses numbered 300 or above fulfill the requirement.
 With permission of the DUS, up to two directed reading or research courses may count toward the depth requirement.

 Junior colloquium In the junior year, students are required to take CGSC 395, a half-credit colloquium in which majors discuss current issues and research in cognitive science and select a senior essay topic.